 Understanding picky eaters

-The solution might be easier if there were a simple, straightforward reason for picky eating.
+Wouldn’t it be nice if there were just one simple reason behind picky eating?
+The truth is that understanding kids’ dietary needs can make a big difference for parents trying to figure it all out.
 The fact is picky eating can be caused by a number of different factors — not just a relatively simple unwillingness to try new things.

 Causes and factors contributing to picky eating